Quantum harmonic analysis for polyanalytic Fock spaces: Polyanalytic Fock spaces

 Here, $\sigma$ is the symplectic form on $\mathbb C \cong \mathbb R^2$ given by $\sigma(z, w) = 2\operatorname{Im}(z\overline{w})$.
 Each $W_z$ leaves $F_{(k)}^2$ invariant for every $k \in \mathbb N$ (cf. \cite[Proposition 8]{hagger2023}).
 As it is the same for each $k$, we will just write $W_z$ instead of $W_z^k$ for the Weyl operators acting on $F_{(k)}^2$.
 Using

 we see that

 In particular, the span of the reproducing kernels $K_{w,(k)}$ is invariant under the action of the Weyl operators.
-Since it is also dense in $F_{(k)}^2$, we obtain the irreducibility in the following result: \begin{proposition} $(F_{(k)}^2, W)$ is an irreducible $\sigma$-representation of $(\mathbb R^2, \sigma)$. \end{proposition} This result enables us to use the tools of QHA developed in the previous section to study operators on $F_{(k)}^2$.
+We note the following fact, which is of course crucial for applying the methods discussed in Section \ref{sec:qha}. \begin{proposition} $(F_{(k)}^2, W)$ is an irreducible $\sigma$-representation of $(\mathbb R^2, \sigma)$. \end{proposition} \begin{proof} The result is well-known and we only give a very brief sketch the proof: By conjugating with the true $k$-polyanalytic Bargmann transform \cite{Abreu2010b}, the representation $(F_{(k)}^2, W)$ is unitarily equivalent to the representation $U_{(x, \xi)} f(t) = e^{2it\xi - ix\xi}f(t-x)$ on $L^2(\mathbb R)$, which is well-known to be irreducible. \end{proof} This result enables us to use the tools of QHA developed in the previous section to study operators on $F_{(k)}^2$.
 The parity operator $U$ is simply implemented by $Uf(z) = f(-z)$ here.
 Note that for $f \in F_{(k)}^2$ the following holds:

 which yields

 for every $z \in \mathbb C$, $k = 1,\ldots,n$.
 Moreover, the intertwining operators $\mathfrak A_{j,k}$ between the different $F^2_{(k)}$ are implemented by

 where